Krysten Stein

 Professional Summary

-Grounded in qualitative and ethnographic methods—including interviews, participant observation, and the analysis of visual and textual media—Stein’s research examines how popular culture reflects and shapes social and cultural life.
-Her work focuses on representation and identity, production and political economy, and health and wellness, with particular attention to reality television, influencer culture, and the platformization of care.
-Her scholarship has appeared in Feminist Media Studies, Gender & Society, The International Journal of Communication, and Queer Studies in Media & Popular Culture.
+Her research has appeared in Feminist Media Studies, Gender & Society, International Journal of Communication, European Journal of Cultural Studies, Convergence, and Queer Studies in Media & Popular Culture.
 She is currently completing her first book manuscript, And How Does That Make You Feel?
-Theratainment and the Digital Commodification of Mental Health (under contract with University of California Press), which analyzes the entanglements of platform governance, neoliberal ideology, and emotional labor within digital mental health content.
+Theratainment and the Digital Commodification of Mental Health (under contract with University of California Press), which examines how platform power, emotional labor, and visibility economies reshape care into cultural production.

 Education